 The Beazer East Inc. site is located in the Blue Valley Industrial Corridor at 6740 Stadium Drive in Kansas City, Missouri, about 0.25 miles east of the Blue River.
 In the early 1920s, the National Lumber and Creosote Co. began operating a wood treating facility at the site, which originally covered about 36 acres.
 National Lumber used mainly creosote as a wood preservative to pressure treat railroad ties, posts and telephone poles.

 Koppers stopped operating at the facility in late 1987/early 1988 and partially demolished the plant operations.
 Beazer Materials and Services Inc., who changed their name to Beazer East Inc. in April 1990, purchased the facility in late 1988.
-From 1990 to 1992, Beazer continued dismantling all on-site structures and closed the container storage area as a land disposal unit.
+From 1990 to 1992, Beazer continued dismantling all on-site structures and closed the container storage area.
 The facility property is now largely covered with gravel and native vegetation and is inactive except for on-going post-closure and corrective action activities.

 Post-Closure and Corrective Action Status

 Beazer submitted a closure plan for the hazardous waste container storage area to the department in August 1988.
 After several revisions, the department approved Beazer’s closure plan in August 1992.
-Closure of the hazardous waste container storage area occurred in December 1992.
-Beazer removed the concrete pad and walls and some soil beneath the pad.
-Thorough soil excavation was hampered due to wet conditions.
+Closure of the hazardous waste container storage area occurred in December 1992 and included removing the concrete pad and walls and some soil beneath the pad.
+Thorough soil removal was prevented due to wet conditions.
 The department agreed to allow Beazer to close the area as a land disposal unit.
 Approximately 75 tons of clay was spread over the area as a cap.
-The department accepted Beazer’s closure certification for the container storage area; however, because hazardous waste remained in place after closure, the area is also required to go through a period of post-closure care.
-As part of the post-closure care, Beazer is required to inspect and maintain the area’s cap and sample the groundwater and surface water until the groundwater protection standards have been met for three consecutive years.
+The department accepted Beazer’s closure report and certification for the container storage area in July 1995; however, because hazardous waste remained in place after closure, the area is also required to go through a period of post-closure care.
+As part of the post-closure care, Beazer is required to inspect and maintain the cap and sample the groundwater and surface water until the groundwater protection standards have been met for three consecutive years.

-In response to the assessment, Beazer conducted a RCRA Facility Investigation to define the horizontal and vertical extent of any contamination at the closed hazardous waste container storage area and identified solid waste management units and areas of concern.
+In response to the assessment, Beazer conducted a RCRA Facility Investigation to define the horizontal and vertical extent of any contamination at the closed hazardous waste container storage area, solid waste management units and areas of concern.
 Beazer submitted a RCRA Facility Investigation Report to the department and EPA in January 1999, with revisions submitted in June 2000.
 The sample results showed soil, sediment, surface water and groundwater in several areas of the facility contaminated with semi-volatile organic compounds, specifically polynuclear aromatic hydrocarbons, related to past wood treating operations.
-Two additional solid waste management units were also identified next to the facility.
+The report also identified two additional solid waste management units next to the facility.
 Based on these results, the investigation concluded that several of the solid waste management units and areas of concern required additional investigation and corrective action, or cleanup.

 Beazer performed a Risk Assessment of the contaminated areas to determine if they exceeded risk levels.
-Areas that did exceed risk levels required additional investigation and interim measures to reduce or prevent unacceptable risks to human health and the environment.
-An interim measure is an action taken to temporarily control the contamination source or the path the contamination could take from the source to humans, animals, or the environment, such as air, soil, water, and food.
-As an interim measure, Beazer has recovered free product, specifically dense non-aqueous phase liquids, from the groundwater since 1996.
-Beazer also removed contaminated soil and sediment and reconstructed impacted surface water drainage ditches.
+Areas that exceeded risk levels required additional investigation and interim measures to reduce or prevent unacceptable risks to human health and the environment.
+An interim measure is an action taken to temporarily control the contamination source or the path the contamination could take from the source to humans, animals or the environment, such as air, soil, water and food.
+As an interim measure, Beazer has recovered free product from the groundwater since 1996.
+Beazer also removed contaminated soil and sediment and rebuilt impacted surface water drainage ditches.
 Contaminated soil was also removed from several areas and consolidated.
 In 2000, Beazer coordinated with the City of Kansas City and the U.S. Army Corps of Engineers to reuse roughly 100,000 cubic yards of “clean” excavated soil from the Blue River Rechannelization Project.
 The “clean” soil was used to stabilize surface soil, address surface water drainage problems and cap contaminated soil, minimizing the potential for direct contact with residually contaminated soil.